-Wetsuits are essential diving gear because a wetsuit is what protects your body from becoming too cold in the water.
+What is a wetsuit?
+One thing is certain, they are essential diving gear because it is what protects your body from becoming too cold in the water.
 Your body loses heat much faster to water than it does to air which is why even in relatively warm waters you can start to feel cold during a long dive.

-There are many kinds of wetsuits on the market with different thicknesses and designs.
+There are many kinds on the market with different thicknesses and designs.
 You need to understand how a wetsuit works in order to find the best wetsuit for you.

 How does a Wetsuit Actually Work?

-In the following blog post, you’ll learn how a wetsuit keeps you warm underwater and what kind of wetsuit you need for your dives.
-It’s also important to know exactly how a wetsuit should fit before investing in your own scuba suit for your underwater adventures.
+What does a wetsuit do and How do wetsuits work?
+In the following blog post, you’ll learn how a wet suit keeps you warm underwater and what kind of wet suit you need for your dives.
+It’s also important to know exactly how a wetsuit should fit and how to wear a wetsuit before investing in your own scuba suit for your underwater adventures.

-And once you have one, you will need to learn about wetsuit cleaning and care to make sure that your wetsuit lasts for as many dives as possible!
+And once you have one, you will need to learn about wetsuit cleaning and care to make sure that your suit lasts for as many dives as possible!

 Why You Need a Wetsuit

-So why do you need a wetsuit when you go scuba diving?
-Think back to your physics classes and try to remember how little pockets of air prevent hot air from moving into a space with cold air.
+So why do you need a wetsuit and do wetsuits keep you warm when you go scuba diving?
+Think back to your physics classes and try to remember how little pockets of air prevent hot air from moving into space with cold air.
 Essentially, this is what happens to your body

-heat in the water; your body heat naturally escapes to the colder temperature of the water but the layers of a wetsuit trap your body heat and slows down the process.
+heat in the water; your body heat naturally escapes to the colder temperature of the water but the layers of a wet suit trap your body heat and slow down the process.

 Hypothermia is a very real risk for scuba divers, especially divers that go into the water during winter months.
 Your body can even go into shock from such cold environments.

-Wearing an appropriate wetsuit makes sure that all your body’s organs keep functioning the way they should and you can dive safely.
-However, even with an advanced technology wetsuit, diving in cold waters is still dangerous so you need to monitor your body’s condition closely and not dive for too long.
+Wearing an appropriate suit makes sure that all your body’s organs keep functioning the way they should and you can dive safely.
+However, even with an advanced technology suit, diving in cold waters is still dangerous so you need to monitor your body’s condition closely and not dive for too long.
 Learn what the difference is between a wetsuit and a drysuit here.

-Even when you are diving in summer or in tropical waters, a wetsuit is still very useful.
-You always lose body heat in water, even in warm water so a wetsuit helps you stay comfortable and safe whilst diving.
+Even when you are diving in summer or in tropical waters, they are still very useful.
+You always lose body heat in water, even in warm water so they helps you stay comfortable and safe whilst diving.

 What Are Wetsuits Made of?

-Neoprene is made of millions of little cells that trap nitrogen making it an excellent heat insulator.
+Neoprene is made of millions of little cells that trap nitrogen, therefore, making a neoprene wetsuit an excellent heat insulator.
 Also, it has the consistency of soft rubber which is somewhat flexible and doesn’t get weighed down as much as other materials when it gets wet.
-Just take a look at this video on how do wetsuits work to get an overall understanding.
+Just take a look at this video to answer the question of ‘How does a wetsuit work?’ to get an overall understanding.

 The outermost layer is usually a water-resistant material like lycra nylon, fleece, kevlar or kanoko.
 The outer most layer does allow some water in because you need a warm water pocket close to your skin to retain body heat.